-RELI 255.
+Three hours. - BIBL 242.
 DEFENDING THE FAITH.
 This course will investigate evidential, presupposition, postmodern, and other approaches to apologetics.
 The emphasis will be on the epistemological stance one should take in apologetic encounters.
 A portion of this course will focus on responses to various objections and concerns that one is likely to face in apologetic encounters.